 A Different Type of Home HealthCare Business

-There ends any similarity between us and other North American home health care franchise companies.
+There ends any similarity between us and other North American home health care franchise businesses.

 We reject — emphatically — the notion that people need to surrender their enjoyment of life because they’ve reached retirement age.
 They’ve lived full lives and gathered volumes of wisdom and experience.
 It’s a cause for celebration!

 That’s why the key question we ask every client isn’t “What’s bothering you?” or “What time do you like breakfast?” but “What’s the one thing you used to love to do that you no longer do?”
 We’ve helped countless clients rediscover activities and interests they thought they had lost forever — and enriched their lives immeasurably by asking that simple question.

 Nurse Next Door is different because we’re about caring, not just health care.
 Other home health care companies offer specific services and construct their care plans around them; in other words, they’re task-oriented and care for clients based on how well their needs match the available services.

 A Nurse Next Door home healthcare business flips that dynamic on its head.
 We start with the client.
 What does the client need?

 It’s fine to assess Edgar’s treatment needs for his diabetes and sciatica and administer them efficiently and with care.
 Nurse Next Door goes further.
 If Edgar loves to feed the ducks in City Park, we take him there and bring the bread.
 If he just loves a good pastrami sandwich from Goldman’s Deli twice a week, we make it happen (as long as it’s OK with Ed’s dietician!) and make sure they include the kosher pickles.
 We meet clients’ individual emotional and psychological needs as well as the physical and medical ones.